iamcrjones/CameronJones_T1A2/README.md

 ## Components

-Many components were designed so that interaction with my portfolio is memorable:
+Many components were designed so that interaction with my portfolio is easy and engaging to use:

 * Nav bar allows users to navigate the website and navigate
 * Footer with social icons which are used as a means of contact with others